REAL-TIME POSITIONING VS. MAP DATABASE

 Welcome to your inner King and your inner Page.

-Pages: The Stage of Discovery
+Pages: The Mode of Discovery

 The Page approaches career as exploration.
-They are just beginning to learn what “work” even is—sampling possibilities, trying on roles, discovering what evokes enthusiasm or boredom.
-Their guiding question is: What calls to me?
+They are learning what “work” even is—sampling possibilities, trying on roles, discovering what evokes enthusiasm or boredom.
+Their guiding question is: How does the world work?

 Pages follow curiosity down surprising paths.
-They take internships, switch majors, start entry-level jobs, shadow mentors, learn by trial and error.
-The Page’s strength is openness and willingness to learn.
-The Page’s danger is drifting—staying in experimentation so long that commitment never arrives.
-At its best, this stage forms something priceless: a budding sense of direction.
+They take internships, switch majors, start entry-level jobs, shadow mentors, and learn by trial and error.
+Their gift is openness and a willingness to learn.

-Knights: The Stage of Commitment
+Knights: The Mode of Commitment

-Kings: The Stage of Stewardship
+Kings: The Mode of Stewardship

 The King approaches career as something to build and sustain.
 Having developed competence, they carry responsibility—not only for themselves, but for others who depend on their stability.
 Their guiding question is: What am I responsible for?

-Kings lead teams, manage systems, hold households together, make hard calls, and keep promises.
+Kings lead teams, manage systems, keep promises, and make hard calls.
 They measure results, juggle demands, and feel the weight of consequence.
-The King’s gift is reliability: the power to make things work in the real world.
-The King’s danger is becoming over-identified with duty—forgetting that the structure exists to serve life, not replace it.
+Their gift is reliability: the power to make things work in the real world.

-Queens: The Stage of Eldership
+Queens: The Mode of Eldership

 Queens look beyond immediate results to the longer story being written.
 They carry memory and perspective: what has been tried before, what tends to happen next, what costs are hidden inside certain choices.
 Their influence often comes through mentoring, storytelling, and quiet correction rather than direct control.
-The Queen’s gift is integration—bringing history into dialogue with the present, and rooting vocation in wisdom and legacy.
-The Queen’s danger, when imbalanced, is disengagement: retreating into “I’ve seen it all” cynicism instead of offering the medicine of experience.
+Their gift is integration—bringing history into dialogue with the present, and rooting vocation in wisdom and legacy.

 The Courts, Summed Up